How energy usage contributes to climate breakdown

 Too long; didn't read?

 We’re killing the planet.
-75% of our energy is supplied from the greenhouse gas emitting sources coal, gas, oil and nuclear.
+75% of our energy is supplied from the greenhouse gas emitting sources coal, gas and oil.
 To reduce these we must:

 - Transition to renewable energy providers